-- Select the Interfaces tab - Click on the Status of the physical interfaces being used and change them to Enabled state.
+- Select Interfaces tab. - Click on the Status of the physical interfaces being used and change them to Enabled state.

-Figure 72: Network Management - Interface Status
+Figure 62: Network Management - Interface Status

-7.3.2.
+7.4.2.
 Create Media Interfaces

 Media Interfaces define the type of signaling on the ports.
-The default media port range on the Avaya SBCE can be used for both inside and outside ports.
+The default media port range can be used for both inside and outside ports.